-ECO 211 ECONOMICS (MACRO)

-This course introduces the student to the nature of macro-economics, considering concepts of scarcity and trade-offs, supply and demand, economic growth and the economy's performance in relation to consumption, income, and the multiplier effect.
+ECO 211 ECONOMICS (MACRO) S3 901 Summer/Fall/Spring Т This course introduces the student to the nature of macro-economics, considering concepts of scarcity and trade-offs, supply and demand, economic growth and the economy's performance in relation to consumption, income, and the multiplier effect.
+Credit: 3 hours - Three lecture hours per week.

-ECO 212 ECONOMICS (MICRO)
+ECONOMICS (MICRO) ECO 212